 Call (03) 8080 8933 or email [email protected].
 Alternatively, complete the call-back form at the bottom of this page, and we’ll be in touch soon!

-The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by the Victorian Assisted Reproductive Treatment Authority (VARTA) to gain a more complete understanding of the issues pertaining to the use of donor embryos.
+The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by The Health Regulator to gain a more complete understanding of the issues pertaining to the use of donor embryos.
 If the use of donor embryos is a suitable option for you, our fertility specialists will also dedicate time to helping you navigate this process.

 Donating your sperm or eggs is a generous act, but there are some things to keep in mind: